 Admiral Wilson also refused to have anything to do with the Associated Press news agency, one of Howard’s main business competitors and a leading critic of the false armistice message he sent from Brest.
 Staff at the agency’s New York City office suspected that there was some truth in the allegations about Wilson and Howard’s armistice cablegram.

 On 8 November, the day that newspapers in America published Wilson’s statement on behalf of Howard and United Press, Jackson S. Elliott, the Associated Press News Department Chief in New York City (and the man who “Spiked False Armistice”), instructed Elmer Roberts at their Paris office (13 Place de la Bourse) to “see Wilson” – in other words, to go to Brest and interview the Admiral about what Elliott called Roy Howard’s “PEACE FIASCO”.
-3i
+A3.1

 Newspaper condemnations of Roy Howard and United Press ceased following the 8 November statement by Admiral Wilson that he gave the false armistice message to Howard and the latter’s own lengthy 9 November defence of his actions in Brest.
 In the latter, Howard warned “interested parties . . . endeavoring to capitalize the incident whereof The United Press was a victim” that he would “take any steps necessary” to protect his and his agency’s reputation.
 Bill Hawkins, the United Press General Manager in New York City, who circulated both documents, cautioned “all editors” receiving them that “we see no reason to continue the controversy”.
-3vi
+A3.6

 Elmer Roberts’ cablegram from Paris, containing the American officials’ information about Admiral Wilson and Howard’s armistice message, reached the Associated Press New York City office (51 Chambers Street building) around the same time as the 8 and 9 November United Press releases.
-Its contents seem to have induced the staff there to brush aside Howard’s and Bill Hawkins’ warnings about continuing the “controversy” and adopt a new line of enquiry which might yet discredit Howard and his agency.
+Its contents appear to have induced the staff there to brush aside Howard’s and Bill Hawkins’ warnings about continuing the “controversy” and adopt a new line of enquiry which might yet discredit Howard and his agency.
 If successful, however, it would also have damaged Admiral Wilson’s reputation.

 On 12 November, the day after the German Armistice was signed, F. R. Martin, Assistant General Manager of the New York City office, wrote to L. C. Probert, Superintendent of the Washington, D.C., office to tell him about “an angle of the recent United Press fiasco which seems to all of us [here] worthy of further investigation”.